SuffolkLITLab/ALKiln/CONTRIBUTING.md

    1. If needed, update the `README.md` (e.g. the cheat sheet section) and/or `CONTRIBUTING.md` docs.
 Changes to our architecture might require editing `CONTRIBUTING.md`.
 1. Push to GitHub.
 1. Wait for the GitHub tests to pass.
 You may have to re-run failing tests - server restarts or race conditions may interfere with them.
 We have reduced them greatly, but some are impossible to avoid.
 1. Make your pull request.
+Work in progress pull requests are great too.
+A pull request must be reviewed before it can be merged.

 ## .env